B3ns44d/Sorting-Algorithms-using-JavaScript/README.md

 List of Sorting Algorithm

  1. Bubble Sort.
- 3. Selection Sort.
+ 2. Selection Sort.
- 4. Insertion Sort.
+ 3. Insertion Sort.
- 6. Quick Sort.
+ 4. Quick Sort.
+ 5. Binary Search

 ## Bubble Sort
 Let’s get started with  **Bubble Sort** , shall we.
 The space complexity for the algorithm is O(1) and the average time complexity is O(n²).The pseudocode is as follows: